Festival hub

 Blackwell's will be selling all the books for this year's festival, helping to turn the hub into the go-to place if you're coming to events.

 You'll be able to find out what's going on, buy and read the books and relax and enjoy a coffee and a snack.
-You can also visit the free Bodleian exhibitions in the Weston Library, Oracles, Omens and Answers, Listen in: How Radio Changed the Home and Magna Carta 1225
+You can also visit the free Bodleian John le Carré, Jane Austen and Pets and their People exhibitions in the Weston Library (see below for details).

 Blackwell Hall, on Broad Street opposite the Sheldonian Theatre, is the main visitor hall of the Weston Library, part of Bodleian Libraries.